42-lbastian/Snow-crash/level03/README.md

 /usr/bin/env echo Exploit me
 ```

-It use wcho to print something but it's not an absolute link to the command.
+It use echo to print something but it's not an absolute link to the command.
 We can add our echo file location to the ```$PATH``` variable.
 It's evaluated from left to right, so we can put it first.

 Creation of our echo file: